 UI for ESPs passed after decades of advocacy by Education Minnesota and other public sector labor unions, making Minnesota the first state to permanently provide this basic economic safety net to hourly school workers.

-The only way to be sure whether you qualify for unemployment benefits and what your benefit amount will be is to apply after May 28 and to answer the questions honestly.
+The only way to be sure whether you qualify for unemployment benefits and what your benefit amount will be is to apply and answer the questions honestly.

 Frequently asked questions